andriish/JADE/README.md

      The git and LAPACK should be preinstalled on the newest MacOS.

     - For Apple Silicon

+        The JADE software can be used on Apple Silicon using Docker image with Linux.
+        To do it:

         - Install Docker desktop from ```https://www.docker.com/products/docker-desktop/```